sandhyajeyaraj/Multi-Agent-System/README.md

-# Multi-Agent System with Root Cause Analysis & Recovery
+# Multi-Agent System with Recovery

-A **Planner → Coder → Verifier** multi-agent pipeline that solves [HumanEval](https://huggingface.co/datasets/openai_humaneval) coding problems, with two optional failure-handling layers:
+A **Planner → Coder → Verifier** multi-agent pipeline that solves [HumanEval](https://huggingface.co/datasets/openai_humaneval) coding problems, with an optional failure-handling layer:

-- **AgentDebug** (`--debug`) — two-phase root cause analysis inspired by [AgentDebug](https://github.com/ulab-uiuc/AgentDebug)
 - **Recovery Orchestrator** (`--recover`) — classifies the failing step and reruns the pipeline from that point

 ---